This policy applies to all pupils in the Infant and Junior School, including the EYFS.

 Individual staff will address minor behaviour problems through one-to-one discussion.
 This may result in an informal verbal warning, which should clearly indicate the consequences of no change in behaviour or repetition.

 Repeat offenders will be given a “time-out” sanction, from a minimum of 5 minutes to a maximum of 15 minutes, to be taken during lunch break.
+The ‘time-out’ sanction is used with the younger children in the Pre-School however this is an immediate action and not restricted to lunch break.
 Pupils on a “time-out” will sit in silence in a supervised area.
 Staff will liaise with the Head of the Infant and Junior School to ensure a consistency of approach.
 Each incidence will be recorded, by the teacher, by email to the Head of the Infant and Junior School.

 Persistent repeat offenders will be sent to the Head of the Infant and Junior School and their parents will be informed.
 It may be deemed appropriate to issue a report card, at this stage, to enable behaviour to be monitored with the pupil and parents and targets set for improvement.